 Females don’t have any care for their eggs.
 They leave them and will go on with their life — which is mainly sitting still or munching on leaves.
 After the female laid eggs, the life cycle is complete and starts again.

-There are many dangers for stick insects but mostly is because of predation.
+There are many dangers for wild stick insects but mostly their lifespan is shortened because of predation.
 Even with such good camouflage and mimicry strategies, many stick insects won’t survive before they are able to reproduce.

 Stick insects and leaf insects make interesting pets.
 With approximately 3000 different species in the world — and still new species being discovered regularly — there are many that are kept as pets and one is even more amazing than the other.
 Is it not the size, then it is in colour or shape.